shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_Identitya&Assignment.md

 Full assets list is documented in url
 [Asset Library][13]

-9) Credentials

-20) System
+- context
+- user,group
+- project,domain
+- role
+- tokens (trust, trust scoped token)

 ----------
 <a name="threats"/>
 ###Threats
 ####Assignment & Identity Service-01
-Threat: According to the current Policy File, a domain admin can create a group and add user to the group.
-If the Domain Admin becomes rogue and deletes the group then all tokens for a user beloging to the group are revoked.
+Threat:
+Service denial through crafted deletion operation

 Threat Agent:
 >Domain Admin / Cloud Admin.

 Attack Vectors:
+>According to the current Policy File, a domain admin can create a group and add user to the group.
+If the Domain Admin becomes rogue and deletes the group then all tokens for a user beloging to the group are revoked.
->Revoking all tokens for a user based on group membership is overkill, as we only would need to revoke tokens that had role assignments via the group.
+Revoking all tokens for a user based on group membership is overkill, as we only would need to revoke tokens that had role assignments via the group.
 Calculating those assignments would have to be done by the assignment backend.

 Security Weakness:
 >

-Vulnerable Component:
->Removing Users From Group.

 Counter Measures:
->
+>Prudent selection of tokens to be deleted during role, group deletion.

 Extra:
 > Probability: Low